2009 Banka Koper Slovenia Open

-The 2009 Banka Koper Slovenia Open was a tennis tournament played on outdoor hard courts.
-It was the 5th edition of the Banka Koper Slovenia Open, and was part of the WTA International tournaments of the 2009 WTA Tour.
-It took place in Portorož, Slovenia, from July 20 through July 26, 2009.
+The 2009 Banka Koper Slovenia Open was a women's tennis tournament played on outdoor hard courts.
+It was the fifth edition of the Banka Koper Slovenia Open, and was part of the WTA International tournaments of the 2009 WTA Tour.
+It took place in Portorož, Slovenia, from 20 July through 26 July 2009.
+First-seeded Dinara Safina won the singles title.